 - After your blog is up and running, you’ll need to start writing content.
 When writing for a medical blog, it’s important to focus on delivering accurate and helpful information.
 Remember, your goal is to educate and support your readers, not promote your agenda.

-- And, be sure to promote your blog through social media and other channels so that people can find it and start reading.
+- Be sure to promote your blog through social media and other channels so that people can find it and start reading.

 When it comes to medical blogging, there are a few key elements that should be included to make it successful.

-- It is important to choose a niche topic and stick to writing about that.
+- Choose a niche topic and stick to writing about that.
 Not only will this help you attract readers who are interested in what you have to say, but it will also help you build up a reputation as an expert on the subject.

-- In addition, medical blogs should be frequently updated with fresh content to keep readers coming back.
+- Medical blogs should be frequently updated with fresh content to keep readers coming back.

 The answer, of course, depends on your audience.
 If you’re medical blogging for doctors, you’ll want to aim for at least once a week.
 But if you’re medical blogging for patients, you can get away with posting less frequently.
 The important thing is to keep your content fresh and relevant.